rmcanany/SolidEdgeHousekeeper/README.md

 If the specified property does not exist in the file, you can optionally have it added automatically.
 This option is set on the **Configuration Tab -- General Page**.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.

+#### Update physical properties
+Updates mass, volume, etc.  Models with no density are reported in the log file.

+You can optionally control the display of the center of mass symbol.
+It can either be shown, hidden, or left unchanged.
+The option is set on the **Configuration Tab -- General Page**.
+To leave the symbol's display unchanged, disable both the `Show` and `Hide` options.
+Note, controlling the symbol display only works for assembly files at this time.

 #### Variables add/edit/expose
 Adds, changes, and/or exposes variables.
 The information is entered in the form as shown below.
-Access the form using the 'Variables edit/add/expose' 'Edit' button.
+Access the form using the `Variables edit/add/expose` `Edit` button.
 It is located below the task list on each Task Tab.

 ![Variable_Editor](My%20Project/media/variable_input_editor.png)

 The Variable name is required.
-There are restrictions on it.
+There are restrictions on the name.
 It cannot start with a number.
 It can only contain letters and numbers and the underscore '_' character.

 If a variable on the list is not in the file, it can optionally be added automatically.
 Set the option on the **Configuration Tab -- General Page**.